FC 26 ASSIGNMENTS

 When selecting a kick taker, the most important stats of the selected player are immediately displayed.
 Take note that you can always change the game’s kick taker by holding the R2 / RT button when taking a corner.

-The player who will be the focus of the corner kick.
+The player who will be the primary target for the corner kick.

 How to Choose

-Identify the player on your team with the highest proficiency in the specified attributes.
-He must be tall, with strong physical attributes, excellent heading ability, and good positioning to maximize scoring opportunities from crosses and long balls.
-The players in the Corner Kick Support assignments are unique and cannot be repeated.
-The Corner Kick Taker also cannot be part of the support.
+Select a player with strong physical presence, excellent heading ability, and good positioning to maximize scoring chances from crosses and long balls.
+Ensure this choice does not conflict with other Corner Kick Support roles, and the Corner Kick Taker cannot be part of the support.

 • Heading Accuracy